List of schools in the Northern Territory: Remote schools

-A significant percentage of the Territory's population are Aboriginal people living in remote areas.
+A significant percentage of the Territory's population is Aboriginal people living in remote areas.
 Most of these are based in communities, which are like towns but differ in that they are owned and run by the local population.
-Some communities viewed as sustainable in the long-term have been labelled "Territory Growth Towns" by the Territory Government and will attract increased investment to improve services.
+Some communities viewed as sustainable in the long term have been labeled "Territory Growth Towns" by the Territory Government and will attract increased investment to improve services.